withastro/astro/packages/integrations/vercel/README.md

 />
 ```

-### useSquooshDev
+### devImageService

-**Type:** `boolean`<br>
+**Type:** `'sharp' | 'squoosh' | string`<br>
 **Available for:** Serverless, Static
 **Added in:** `@astrojs/vercel@3.3.0`
+**Default**: 'sharp'

-When enabled, in development mode a Squoosh-based image service will be used in development instead of Sharp.
-This is useful if you cannot install Sharp's dependencies on your development machine.
+Allows you to configure a which image service to use in development.
+This can be useful if you cannot install Sharp's dependencies on your development machine and prefer to use Squoosh instead.

+It can also be set to any arbitrary value in order to use a custom image service instead of Astro's built-in ones.

 ```js
 import { defineConfig } from 'astro/config';